cask-workshop/cask-workshop.github.io/index.md

 - How do Conversational Agents interact with a Situated KB (e.g., user devices)?
 - How to use knowledge encoded in Pre-trained LMs in Conversational Agents?

+Make sure to also check out the closely-related AKBC workshop on personal knowledge graphs <a href="https://pkgs.ws/">here</a>.

 <!-- **Due to concerns about COVID-19, Workshop on Conversational Agents and Structured Knowledge will be fully virtual.** -->